 But have you added to your footballing armoury or kept up your training of basic skills?
 To leave your opponents in the dust in the new season, we delved into the Football Coach Academy to dig out a selection of new drills for you to incorporate.
 They might not seem like the most advanced football skills, but the drills will develop and improve your play.

-For the deadly striker – Shooting Practice
+For the deadly striker – shooting practice

 Remember that epic spin from Dennis Bergkamp as he left a bamboozled Newcastle defence in his wake and slotted home?

-For the tricky playmaker - Ronaldo step over
+For the tricky playmaker - step over

 The step over – a classic piece of attacking play that every skilful player should have up their sleeve.
-However, pulling it off in a game scenario can be a potentially hazardous, and embarrassing, scenario.
+However, pulling it off in a game scenario can be a potentially hazardous and embarrassing scenario.

 The key to a good step over is pace and timing.
-Perform the move when too far from the defender and they'll read you like a book; perform it when too close and you'll easily be dispossessed.
+Perform the move too far away from the defender and they'll read you like a book; perform it when too close and you'll easily be dispossessed.

 To make sure you beat your man every time, attack the defender at pace, stepping over quickly and pulling away to leave your marker behind.

-For the pacy winger - Running with the ball
+For the pacy winger - running with the ball

 Running with the ball might seem like an obvious part of playing football, but it requires skill and technique to execute correctly.